The Glucose Never Lies®

 • A distinction in Post-grad Diploma in Dietetics.

-• Ongoing learning – My favourite source is “The Drive” – Peter Attia’s Podcast.
+• Ongoing learning – My favourite source is “The Drive,” Peter Attia’s Podcast.
+You will know how much he has influenced me if you listen to The Glucose Never Lies Podcast.

 Secondly, the parenting of Grace and Jude Pemberton.

-This makes me uniquely qualified to talk about what will and will not work for them in this blog.
+This makes me uniquely qualified to suggest what will and will not work for them in this blog.

 Expert?